 What is a good sales efficiency ratio?

-There isn't one single "good" ratio, as it heavily depends on your industry, business model, company stage, and growth strategy.
+The definition of a "good" ratio varies, as it heavily depends on your industry, business model, company stage, and growth strategy.
 However, here are some general benchmarks:

 More crucial than hitting a specific number is tracking your ratio over time and comparing it to relevant industry benchmarks and your own historical performance.
 An improvement in the ratio usually signifies increased efficiency.